triinlutsoja/FlyTravel/experience_log.md

   looked at the JSON and was surprised, because it was there.
 The difference was that it was named "booked" and not "isBooked".
 This was very odd to me.
 I asked AI and this turned out to be something Spring Boot does to adhere to Java Bean naming conventions.
+- I created the SearchResults.html page.
+After having created two other HTMLs I felt more confident in creating one, so I tried to write it myself this time.
+I thing I was able to write about 25% before I needed to get some help from AI.
+I was able to copy and paste about half of the CSS from the other CSS examples in this code and modify them independently.

 ### March 26th
 - I realized that for some reason each time I run the app, the database tables get populated with sample data all